-Get Started HK will send you an email notification when there is mail addressed to your company, and we offer a scanning service at HK$30 handling fee per letter.
+Get Started HK will send you an email notification when there is mail addressed to your company, and we offer a scanning service with a HK$30 handling fee per letter.
 For ease of payment, we usually charge when the service fee reaches HK$600 (i.e., 20 scans), so you don’t have to pay for each request.
-All government letters are free of charge.
+Note that all government letters are free of charge.

 Mail Forwarding Service